Antiquarian delvings on the Ness

 Evidence for earlier excavations at the Ness – probably in the early 1880s – has come to light in a handwritten note from the papers, manuscripts and notebooks kept by James Walls Cursiter.

-Cursiter was a well-known Orcadian antiquarian in around the turn of the 20th century.
+Cursiter was a well-known Orcadian antiquarian around the turn of the 20th century.
 He was Stanley Cursiter’s uncle and lived at Daisybank, on Berstane Road, Kirkwall, before moving to Edinburgh in 1916.

 This particular fragment was in a batch of written papers on The Antiquities of Stenness, which was possibly the draft for a future publication.